 Furthermore, it is essential not to be insistent if the exercise fails partially or completely.
 It is also important not to question everything, whether it is the dog's or the owner’s abilities.
 A dog that does not do what is immediately asked of it is not stupid or stubborn.
 The instructions may be too ambitious at the moment.
 The solution is simply to lower expectations somewhat and to proceed in stages.

 Training should not exceed 10-15 minutes.
 One of the secrets to success is to stop the training while the dog is still enthusiastic and fully cooperative.
-This way, it will remember it as a positive experience and the frustration generated will make it eager to do it again.
+This way, they will remember it as a positive experience and the frustration generated will make them eager to do it again.
 If the exercises continue until the dog is bored, it will not enjoy them as much and may not be as playful the next time.

 In summary, the steps in clicker training are as follows: